 Kaleb Taylor, M.Ac.13, is the first University of Iowa Master of Accountancy student to participate in the new exchange program.
 He spent six months enrolled in classes and absorbed the culture of Rotterdam, the second largest city in the Netherlands and home to the largest European port.

-“Kaleb had definite advantages for traveling abroad because he had vast experience studying and living in other cultures,” explains Tom Carroll, director of the Master of Accountancy Program.
+“Kaleb had definite advantages for traveling abroad because he had vast experience studying and living in other cultures,” said Tom Carroll, director of the Master of Accountancy Program.

 Rotterdam was his home base for weekdays when he focused on his studies, but many weekends he left the Netherlands and traveled throughout Europe.
 He explored eight different countries with Morocco and Prague as highlights.